About Trevor Kupfer

 What Does a Small Business Lawyer Cost and Do I Need One?

 There's a saying that if something doesn't have a price tag, you probably can't afford it.
 While there's truth to it in some circumstances, that's not necessarily the case with attorneys.
-The reason many don't advertise a single price is that cost is largely based on needs, and those vary on a case-by-case basis.
+The reason many don't advertise a single price is that costs are largely based on needs, which vary from case to case.
 However, just as there are large corporations and small startups, the same is true of law firms.
-“If you're working with a small business, you have to be reasonable and understand …
+“If you're working with a small business, you have to be reasonable and understand the …

 Find top lawyers with confidence